 Think egg noodles but a little thicker.
 Pappardelle pasta is similar to fettuccine except wider.

-This flat pasta originated in Tuscany region of Italy and can be found both fresh cut or dry.
-I try to always have some dried papardelle in the pantry because it goes so well with leftover meat dishes.
+This flat pasta originated in the Tuscany region of Italy and can be found both fresh-cut or dry.
+I try to always have some dried pappardelle in the pantry because it goes so well with leftover meat dishes.

 If I want fresh, I can